NOTE: This is preliminary software and/or hardware and APIs are preliminary and subject to change.

 Knowing the coordinates of every joint, we can now draw some objects using XAML and C#.
-However, Kinect provides a distance in millimetres, so we need to map the millimetres to screen pixels.
+However, Kinect provides a distance in millimeters, so we need to map the millimeters to screen pixels.
 In the attached project, I have made this mapping for you.
-So, the only method you need to call is the DrawPoint or the DrawLine.
-Here is the DrawPoint:
+So, the only method you need to call is the

 public static void DrawPoint(this Canvas canvas, Joint joint)